dive-be/laravel-feature-flags/README.md

 ### Clearing the cache

-The features are cached to speed up subsequent checks.
-If you don't use Eloquent to update or alter records, you must reset the cache:
+The features are cached forever to speed up subsequent checks.
+If you don't use Eloquent to update or alter records, you must reset the cache manually:

 ```shell
 php artisan feature:clear
 ```

+> Note: when you create/update features through Eloquent, the cache busting is done for you automatically.

 ## Testing
 ```shell